 Spring Hill Suites by Marriott — Big, modern rooms and dozens of options at breakfast.

-Microtel Inn & Suites — Nice spot with a pool and hot tub, just a drive or two away from the golf course.
+Microtel Inn & Suites — A nice spot with a pool and hot tub, just a drive or two away from the golf course.

 Days Inn — Clean and casual rooms for a comfortable price.